Paddlepop25/codeinstitute-boardgame-store/README.md

 6. A green window will pop up.
 Click on the link inside it to view the project

 ### Deploying to Heroku
-* I followed the instructions my coding teacher, Paul gave in his google document
+* I followed the instructions my coding teacher, Paul Chor gave in his google document

 - The following steps are to deploy to Heroku in the terminal: